harrislapiroff/chromamine.com/src/posts/3d-printed-irish-whistle-stand.md

 [^3]: At least for common "fused deposition modeling" (FDM) printers which lay plastic down out of a nozzle.
 Resin printers, by contrast, print downward from a hanging plate as it ascends up out of the liquid resin.
 [^4]: As far as I can tell this is not illegal and in fact even destroying US coins is not illegal [so long as you do it in small quantities and don't aim to profit off of the material value of the metal](https://www.ecfr.gov/current/title-31/subtitle-B/chapter-I/part-82), which is why those novelty penny press machines are permissible – though I'm not even destroying them here.
 N.b., this is not true for the coins of all countries.
 [^5]: There's another joke about penny whistles in here somehow.
+[^6]: Maybe this will be the subject of a longer post, but very few designers consider functional programming the ideal way to model 3D objects and OpenSCAD's language is not exactly the most ergonomic.
+Industrial design standard features like fillets and chamfers require a lot of additional thinking through to achieve.
+But it has advantages as well: it tickles my programmer brain and models come out of it "parameterized" – easy to fine tune particular features or measurements on the fly to produce new versions or multiple variations.